Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_PanelDue.md

 > Generally, use the same PanelDue firmware version as the RepRapFirmware version installed on the mainboard.
 For example, for RepRapFirmware 3.5.x, use PanelDue firmware 3.5.x.
 {.is-info}

-From **RepRapFirmware 3.6.0**, you will need to upgrade your PanelDue to firmware 3.5.1 or later.
+From **RepRapFirmware 3.6.0** you will need to upgrade your PanelDue to firmware 3.5.1 or later.
 This is because some floating point values in the object model returned by M409 and HTTP call rr_model are now expressed using exponential format, which older versions of PanelDueFirmware don't handle.

-From RepRapFirmware 3.1.1, 7i/5i/V3 and V2 (after August 2016) PanelDue can use the improved [PanelDue firmware version 3.2.x and later](https://github.com/Duet3D/PanelDueFirmware/releases/){target=_blank}.
+From **RepRapFirmware 3.7.x** including alpha, beta and RC versions, you will need to upgrade your PanelDue to firmware 3.5.2 or later.
+This is because of a change in the way that RRF reports delta kinematics.

-Unfortunately, due to the lack of RAM, from this version PanelDue firmware will not run on V1 or early V2 PanelDue boards that use the ATSAM3S2B chip.
+From RepRapFirmware 3.1.1, PanelDue hardware versions 7i, 5i, V3 and those V2 with ATSAM3S4B processor (shipped after August 2016) can use the improved [PanelDue firmware version 3.2.x and later](https://github.com/Duet3D/PanelDueFirmware/releases/){target=_blank}.
+Unfortunately, due to the lack of RAM, this and later versions of PanelDue firmware will not run on V1 or early V2 PanelDue boards that use the ATSAM3S2B chip.
 See [PanelDue firmware notes](https://github.com/Duet3D/PanelDueFirmware/blob/master/whatsnew.md){target=_blank} for details.

-For all versions of RepRapFirmware up to RRF 3.1.1, and all versions of PanelDue, use [PanelDue firmware version 1.25.0](https://github.com/Duet3D/PanelDueFirmware/releases/tag/1.25.0){target=_blank}.
+For all versions of RepRapFirmware prior to RRF 3.1.1 use [PanelDue firmware version 1.25.0](https://github.com/Duet3D/PanelDueFirmware/releases/tag/1.25.0){target=_blank} on all versions of PanelDue hardware.

 ## Find the correct file